TeamREPENTOGON/REPENTOGON/docs/docs/EntityFamiliar.md

 ___
 ### CanCharm () {: aria-label='Functions' }
 #### boolean CanCharm ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the familiar can be charmed by the Siren boss.

 ___
 ### GetActiveWeaponEntity () {: aria-label='Functions' }